 Starting in 2016, certain clients of Deutsche Bank Polska S.A. have reached out to Deutsche Bank Polska S.A. alleging that their mortgage loan agreements in foreign currency include unfair clauses and are invalid.
-These clients have demanded reimbursement of the alleged overpayments under such agreements totaling over € 487 million with almost 3,9004,300 civil claims having been commenced in Polish courts.
+These clients have demanded reimbursement of the alleged overpayments under such agreements totaling over € 420487 million with more than 3,400 almost 3,900 civil claims having been commenced in Polish courts.
 This type of cases is an industry wide issue in Poland and other banks are facing similar claims.
 Deutsche Bank Polska S.A. has and will take necessary legal actions to defend itself and challenge such claims in courts.

 The Group has established a portfolio provision to cover potential losses from the existing and potential litigation related to mortgage loans in foreign currency.
-The amount of the portfolio provision is approximately € 391472 million and may be subject to future changes in estimate depending in particular on the jurisprudence of local courts as well as the Court of Justice of European Union.
+The amount of the portfolio provision is approximately € 288391 million and may be subject to future changes in estimate depending in particular on the jurisprudence of local courts as well as the Court of Justice of European Union.